Don’t see an answer to your question? Contact email@example.com.

 Where do I log in to GUS?

 - The GUS Portal – where all users will log in — is at gus.uams.edu and users will log in with their UAMS network credentials.
 Only authorized users will have access to the system.

 I am a student and have submitted my FAFSA for financial aid for the Fall.
 CanI use GUS to check my application?

 - Yes.
 Students can access the GUS student portal (see above) and see a financial aid check list to help manage all aspects of the financial aid award process.
-Student notifications on how to access and navigate the system are scheduled for the week of March 10, 2016.

 Can UAMS students pay their residential housing rent through the system?

 - Students living in the UAMS Residence Hall are able to pay their housing fee through the GUS Portal, Student Financials section.